-Federica Mogherini, High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the European Commission, has appointed Mr Alojz Peterle, Member of the European Parliament, as Chief Observer.
+Federica Mogherini, High Representative for Foreign Affairs and Security Policy/Vice-President of the European Commission, has appointed Viola von Cramon-Taubadel, Member of the European Parliament as Chief Observer.

-The Election Observation Mission started its deployment on 16 May.
-A Core Team of seven EU election analysts is now in Kosovo and will stay in the country until the completion of the electoral process to conduct a comprehensive assessment of the electoral process.
-As from 26 May the Core Team will be joined by 16 long-term observers who will be deployed across Kosovo, and later on for the election week on 7 June by 32 additional short-term observers.
-A delegation of the European Parliament and diplomats from EU Member States accredited to Kosovo will also reinforce the mission on the Election Day.
+The Election Observation Mission core team of nine EU election analysts arrived in Pristina on 7 September and will stay in the country until the completion of the electoral process.
+Later in September, the core team will be joined by 18 long-term observers who will be deployed across the country, and later on for the election week by an additional 36 short-term observers.

-Shortly after the Election Day, the mission will issue a preliminary statement of its findings at a press conference in Pristina.
-A final report, including recommendations for future electoral processes, will be presented at a later stage, after the finalisation of the entire electoral process.
+Shortly after election day, the mission will issue a preliminary statement and hold a press conference in Pristina.
+A final report, including recommendations for future electoral processes, will be presented at a later stage, after the finalisation of the electoral process.